RexChenNi/Group_30_Island_Survival/README.md

   1. Open a Linux OS in your computer and connect to the Linux server
   2. Enter the command: git clone https://github.com/RexChenNi/Survival-Game.git
-  3. Check in SFTP to see if the repository has successfully cloned into your own directory
+  3. Check in SFTP to see if the repository has been successfully cloned into your own directory
-  4. Enter the command: cd Survival-game (changes the current directory to 2113)
+  4. Enter the command: cd Survival-Game (changes the current directory to Survival-Game)
   5. Enter the command: make

     g++ -c Main.cpp